 Any-who…Maybe that is why I’m feeling

-First step is to find a very large bowl or container with a lid.
-(Remember you can store these so you want a bowl with a lid!)
-Into the bowl carefully pour boiling hot water over bran flakes.
+Carefully pour boiling hot water over bran flakes in a large bowl with a lid.
 Let this set till cool or, easy to the touch.
 Long enough for the bran flakes to soften and so you don’t cook the 4 eggs you’ll be adding in.

 Blend all the ingredients together.
 Cover the dough and place it in your refrigerator for a couple of hours.

-When you pull it out of the refrigerator the dough will look like the photo below.
+When you remove the covered bowl from the refrigerator the dough will look like the photo below.
 The bran buds or “All-Bran” have soaked up the liquids and expanded.
 You now have a nice thick dough ready to bake off.

 Place in the center rack and bake at 350 degree’s until they have risen and are golden brown.
 About 20-25 minutes.
 When you touch the center they should spring back, just like a cupcake, when done.

 They go great with Chicken Rice Casserole or Grilled Chicken Cordon Bleu!
-They work for breakfast or for dinner.
-They are a great side bread to go with a big healthy salad!
+Work for breakfast or for dinner and are a great side bread to go with a big healthy salad!
 You can even bake up a batch before school and feel good about letting your kids have one as they are running out the door!

 Remember those “air pockets” we talked about earlier!
 See them all?
 That is just one of the things that makes these muffins so fluffy and melt-in-your-mouth good.